DHSDevelopersClub/dhsdevelopersclub.github.io/README.md

 5. [Commit your changes.](#step-10-commit-your-changes)  You can make more than one commit before making a pull request.
 If you are making a lot of changes, you should split them up into smaller commits.
 6. [Make a pull request.](#step-11-submit-a-pull-request)  Once you have opened the pull request, you can still make commits in that branch.
 If you `git push` them, they will become part of the pull request as well.

-Try to not make too many pull requests; the website admins (Zander, Sebastian, and Max) have to manually test and deploy them.
+Try to not make too many pull requests; the website admins (Sebastian, and Max) have to manually test and deploy them.
 It's much easier for them if you make a lot of changes on your fork, then bundle them up into one big pull request.
 Thanks in advance.

 ### Step 14: Edit the README.md File